You need to complete a landlord tax return by 31 January each year if you make a significant amount of money from renting out a property.

-The Self Assessment process might seem daunting at first, especially given how many changes to tax are announced every year.
-That's why we created this guide to help you understand the different parts of Self Assessment and work out what you need to do.
+You do this through Self Assessment, which can seem daunting at first.
+That’s why we’ve created this guide to help you understand the different parts of the landlord Self Assessment process and work out what you need to do.

 Download your free in-depth guide on how to fill in your tax return for landlords.
 Get instant access to expert hints and tips at the click of a few buttons.

-Stamp Duty Land Tax and Capital Gains Tax only need to be paid when buying or selling a property - you can read more about them in our guide to rental property tax.
+Not all of these are paid through Self Assessment.
+For example you only need to pay Stamp Duty Land Tax and Capital Gains Tax when buying or selling a property – you can read more about them in our guide to rental property tax.

-Income Tax and NICs are currently paid annually and are based on the income you make from renting out your properties.
-To pay your Income Tax and NICs you need to register for Self Assessment and complete a tax return each year.
-Wondering how much you'll owe?
-Read our guide to how much tax landlords pay.
+Income tax and NICs are paid annually and are based on the income you make from renting out your properties.
+To pay your income tax and NICs you need to register for Self Assessment and complete a tax return each year.

 The Self Assessment process is largely the same whether you’re a landlord, small business owner or sole trader.

 The first thing you need to do is register for Self Assessment.